3dbeb41841bfbfcc24d55143816cf7f1/local-and-remote-git/readme-template.md

 ### Pair & Share
 * Spend a few minutes discussing the following questions:
-  Assuming that version control systems did not exist, how would you:
+  Assuming that version control systems do not exist, how would you:
     - Share your source code with other developers?
     - Collaborate with other developers
     - Manage multiple versions of a software product?